kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 ### Auto-install/ensure of global Apache configs

 `configure-sites.sh` will ensure the global toggle files exist and default to a safe normal state (AJP/mod_cfml enabled; upgrade flag disabled).
-It will also install `lucee-detect-upgrade.conf` into the appropriate global directory so it can be enabled/disabled using standard tooling:
+Per-site Includes reference `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf`.

 - __Debian/Ubuntu__
   - If missing, installs `/opt/lucee/sys/upgrade-in-progress/lucee-upgrade-in-progress.conf` into `/etc/apache2/conf-available/`.
-  - Installs `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf` into `/etc/apache2/conf-available/`.
   - Ensures `lucee-upgrade-in-progress` is disabled by default (`a2disconf lucee-upgrade-in-progress`).
   - If `lucee-ajp-and-mod_cfml.conf` is missing in `conf-available`, auto-generates it from the template by parsing Tomcat's `server.xml` (AJP port/secret and `ModCFML_SharedKey`), then ensures it is enabled (`a2enconf`).

 -- __RHEL/CentOS/AlmaLinux (non‑cPanel)__
   - Ensures `/etc/httpd/conf.d/lucee-upgrade-in-progress.disabled` exists (installs from `/opt/...` if needed).
-  - Installs `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf` into `/etc/httpd/conf.d/` if missing.
   - If an active `.conf` exists, renames it to `.disabled` to enforce normal state.
   - If `lucee-ajp-and-mod_cfml.conf.disabled` exists, renames it to `.conf` to ensure normal state.
   - If neither `lucee-ajp-and-mod_cfml.conf` nor `.disabled` exists in `conf.d`, auto-generates `lucee-ajp-and-mod_cfml.conf` from the template by parsing `server.xml` (enabled for normal state).

 - __cPanel__
   - Same pattern under `/etc/apache2/conf.d/`.
-  - Installs `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf` into `/etc/apache2/conf.d/` if missing.
   - If neither `lucee-ajp-and-mod_cfml.conf` nor `.disabled` exists in `conf.d`, auto-generates `lucee-ajp-and-mod_cfml.conf` from the template by parsing `server.xml` (enabled for normal state).
   - Global changes are followed by `/scripts/rebuildhttpdconf` and a graceful restart when the script completes its site configuration phase.